School’s in Session!

 Sweat-Management Tips for Students & Families

-After varying amounts of remote learning and learning breaks, many students from kindergarten to college are back at school.
-For some, unfortunately, avoiding COVID-19 and re-adjusting to in-person classes aren't the only challenges – they may also need to manage excessive sweating or hyperhidrosis, which is a medical condition that often begins during childhood or adolescence and affects nearly 5% of people.
+Students from kindergarten to college are heading back at school.
+For some, unfortunately, staying on top of assignments and extracurriculars isn't the only challenge – they may also need to manage excessive sweating or hyperhidrosis, which is a medical condition that often begins during childhood or adolescence and affects nearly 5% of people.

 With the right support, though, students who experience excessive sweating can see improvements in their sweating and day-to-day lives.
 According to Dr. David Pariser (a co-founder of the International Hyperhidrosis Society), while hyperhidrosis is the #1 dermatological disease in terms of negatively affecting a person's quality of life, it’s also #1 in having the most dramatically positive impact when treated.
 “When hyperhidrosis is caught early,” says Pariser, “the life of a young person can be literally changed."